rmulder/portf/deter/README.md

 # Determinant Calculator

 ## About
-A determinant calculator for 2x2 and 3x3 matrices.
+A determinant calculator for 3x3 matrices.

 ## Technologies Used
 * ES6